tsnearly/dialogue-guardian/dialogue-guardian/docs/github_actions_setup.md

    - Find your `dialogue-guardian` repository
    - Click on it to set it up

-3. **Get Repository Token (For Private Repos)**
+3. **Get Repository Token (Required)**
-   - If your repository is private, you'll need a token
-   - In Codecov, go to your repository settings
+   - Go to your repository in Codecov dashboard
+   - Click on "Settings" tab
    - Copy the "Repository Upload Token"
    - Add it as a GitHub secret named `CODECOV_TOKEN`

-4. **For Public Repositories**
-   - No token needed!
-Codecov works automatically with public repos
-   - The workflows are already configured to upload coverage
+4. **Add Token to GitHub Secrets**
+   - Go to your GitHub repository
+   - Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - Name: `CODECOV_TOKEN`
+   - Value: Your Codecov repository token
+   - Click "Add secret"

 5. **Configure Codecov (Optional)**